"Most of my board experiences have been really rewarding. I felt like I made a real contribution and that my skills were valued. There was…

 Added by David Klaasen on April 18, 2013 at 18:30 — No Comments

 Added by Mark Robinson on April 18, 2013 at 16:34 — No Comments

 A father and his son are involved in a horrific car crash and the man died at the scene.
 But when the child arrived at the hospital and was rushed into the operating theatre, the surgeon pulled away and said: “I can’t operate on this boy, he’s my son”.

 With the Melbourne International Comedy Festival currently taking place, it got me thinking about the benefits of laughter for our wellbeing.
 As adults, we don’t laugh nearly as much as we did as children.
-Given the responsibilities of adult life, the everyday struggles such as managing finances, relationships, work…Continue
+Given the responsibilities of adult life, the everyday struggles such as managing finances, relationships, work and the like, it can be easy to get down on life. …Continue

 Added by Nicole Russom on April 18, 2013 at 15:00 — No Comments